bayuagpr/git-markdown-diff/README.md

    - Ensure you're in a git repository
    - Check if git is installed: `git --version`
    - Verify git is configured: `git config --list`
+   - On Windows, ensure paths don't contain special characters

 2. **No output generated**
    - Verify you have changes to diff
-   - Check if files are excluded by default patterns
+   - Check if files are excluded by default patterns (see Excluded Files section)
    - Try specifying explicit commit ranges
+   - Ensure your git range is correct (e.g., `master..feature` vs `feature..master`)

+3. **Exclusion patterns not working**
+   - Use forward slashes (/) even on Windows
+   - Wildcards need proper escaping: `\*.log` or `"*.log"`
+   - For directories, use `dir/**` to exclude all subdirectories